pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support Daily Operation.md

 <br>
 - Order cancellation request for Order ID: "ORDER_ID"

-Similar to a regular  [[#Order Cancellation]] request, check the tracking status on SKULabs.
+Similar to a regular  [[Amazon Support SOPs#Order Cancellation]] request, check the tracking status on SKULabs.
 If the order has not been dispatched (FBM), proceed to cancel the order and issue a refund.
 If the package has been dispatched, advise the customers to monitor the tracking number and follow Amazon's return policy to initiate the return process once the package is delivered.
 <br>
 <br>
 - Return authorization notification for order "ORDER_ID"